 Christina Fox writes for a number of Christian ministries and publications including True Woman, ERLC, and The Gospel Coalition.
 Christina also serves on the advisory board at Covenant College and in women’s ministry at her church.
 She prefers her coffee black and from a French press, enjoys antiquing, hiking, traveling, and reading.
 She is the author of A Heart Set Free: A Journey Through the Psalms of Lament.

 Christine Chappell is the author of Clean Home, Messy Heart, the host of The Hope + Help Project podcast, and is a guest contributor at Desiring God.
-She writes frequently about motherhood, sin, and sorrow at faithfulsparrow.com, has completed biblical counseling certificates with the Institute for Biblical Counseling & Discipleship, and is currently pursuing certification with the Association of Certified Biblical Counselors.
+She has completed biblical counseling certificates with the Institute for Biblical Counseling & Discipleship, and is currently pursuing certification with the Association of Certified Biblical Counselors.
+Christine's writing and teaching have appeared at Desiring God, The Gospel Coalition, Risen Motherhood, Thrive Moms, Servants of Grace, Devotable, and For Every Mom.

 Christopher Ash has been a pastor, and is now an author and writer-in-residence at Tyndale House, Cambridge.
 He was Director of the Proclamation Trust’s Cornhill Training Course from 2004-2015.
 He is married to Carolyn and they have four children and five grandchildren.